johnsonandjohnson/Bodiless-JS/packages/bodiless-table/doc/table.md

 # Table Component

-This tool allows you to place a table into a Bodiless site.
+This tool allows you to place a table into a BodilessJS site.
 It also allows you to add, delete, or move rows and columns.

 ## Content Editor Details

-Bodiless-JS allows you to insert two types of tables.
-One type has headers in the top row, and other type has headers in a side column.
+BodilessJS allows you to insert two variations of tables.
+One variation has headers in the top row, and other has headers in a side column.

 ### Place a Table

 First, click the Insert Component button and select "Table" on the left side of the window.
-Click on the table to insert it into your Website.
+Click on the table preview to insert it into your Website.

 ![Place a Table](./assets/Table_1.png)

 ### Name the Table

 The top row of a table is called the Header.
 Click the header of the table and type the name.
-You can also delete the header by clicking it and clicking the "Delete" button.
+You can also delete the header row by clicking it and clicking the "Delete" button.

 ![Table Name](./assets/Table_2.png)

 ### Adding Data to a Table

-All new tables in Bodiless start with 3 columns and 3 rows.
+All new tables in BodilessJS start with 3 columns and 3 rows.
 To add data to a cell, click on the cell and start typing.
 Clicking tab will move the cursor one cell to the right.
 You can format text in a cell using the same tools as in the Full Rich Text editor.